Double Materiality | Fiegenbaum Solutions

 Next, define the core elements of your sustainability strategy, based on process improvements and design adjustments:

-Strategic Area Actions
+Actions

-Decarbonization Develop programs to reduce greenhouse gases
+Develop programs to reduce greenhouse gases

-Circular Economy Integrate innovation projects
+Integrate innovation projects

-Supply Chain Implement supply chain due diligence measures
+Implement supply chain due diligence measures

 Additionally, you should prepare for new regulations under the EU Green Deal.
 These include the EU Climate Law, the Chemicals Strategy for Sustainability, and the Circular Economy Action Plan.
-For guidance on reporting, see Mastering Measuring and Reporting.
+For guidance on reporting, see Mastering Measuring and Reporting

 Integrating PEF standards into existing business processes can be complex and may require external support.
 Working with experts can help you develop tailored solutions and accelerate implementation, for example, through the development of sustainability strategies, decarbonization programs, or circular economy projects.
 Contact us for professional assistance at Contact.